Intune Integration

 ELECTRON_ENABLE_LOGGING=true teams-for-linux

-Look for [INTUNE_DIAG] prefixed messages that provide detailed information about:
+Look for [INTUNE_DIAG] prefixed messages that provide information about:

 - SSO initialization status